shunjieee/tp/docs/UserGuide.md

        <img src="images/ui/login/3.png" width="452.5"><br><br>
        </box>
-    3. Incorrect Username or Password Error: If the username or password is incorrect, an error will be triggered.<br>
+    3. <u>Incorrect username / password error</u>: If you have entered the username or password incorrectly, the error will be triggered.<br>
        <box type="wrong">
        Incorrect username or password error <br><br>
        <img src="images/ui/login/4.png" width="452.5"><br><br>
        </box>
-    4. Already Logged In Error: If the user is already logged in, he cannot log in again.<br>
+    4. <u>Already logged-in error</u>: If you are already logged in, you cannot log in again.
+If you are switching to another account, do **logout first**, before you log in to another account that you have registered.<br>
        <box type="wrong">
-       Already logged in error:<br><br>
+       Already logged-in error:<br><br>
        <img src="images/ui/login/5.png" width="452.5" ><br><br>
        </box>